markjamesross/aws-tag-driven-app-install/README.md

 # aws-tag-driven-app-install
-Repo to demonstrate AWS tag driven application installation
+Repo to demonstrate AWS tag driven application installation using EventBridge, Lambda and SSM Documents.
+Should be considered a proof of concept, in customer envrionmetns I would expect a centrally driven, cross account approach.

+Please see [blog](https://markrosscloud.medium.com/) for more deatils

 <!--- BEGIN_TF_DOCS --->
 ## Requirements